LinusBorg/talk-cross-compatible-vue-components/slides.md

 ---
 cols: '1-1'
 titleRow: true
-title: Bundling and publishing as one Package
+title: Bundling and Publishing as one Package
 ---

 ```js